-- active participation in the PBL group (participation in group work both synchronously and asynchronously, taking responsibility for tasks, creating presentations, giving feedback to colleagues etc.). - writing one reflective blog post for each topic (at least 400 words per post), in your own words and supported by references to literature/resources.
-Suggested themes for blog posts are provided in each topic description. - commenting on blog posts by peers, at least one for each topic.
+- active participation in the PBL group (participation in group work both synchronously and asynchronously, taking responsibility for tasks, creating presentations, giving feedback to colleagues etc.). - Writing (or otherwise documenting) one reflective piece for each topic (equivalent to at least 400 words per piece), in your own words and supported by references to literature/resources.
+Suggested themes for reflection are provided in each topic description. - commenting on reflective pieces by peers, at least one for each topic.